-Students will integrate classroom learning with an internship (Internship/Cooperative Education BMT 199) at a supervised work site.
+Students will integrate classroom learning with an internship (BMT 199 - Internship / Cooperative Education) at a supervised work site.
 Credits and grades are based on job hours worked, work performance, and completion of learning objectives specified in the learning contract.
+Learn more about Cooperative Education at SVC.